HiufaiLau/planet-green-frontend/README.md

 # planet-green-frontend
-1. PLease go to the folder
+1. Please go to the folder
 2. you will see the project details at README.md file in the folder